hzi-bifo/PTree/ptree/README.txt

 Software:
-Java 1.6 (including JNI (Java Native Interface) support which may require corresponding Java SDK)
+Java 1.6 (including JNI (Java Native Interface) support which may require corresponding Java SDK) (Java 1.6 is recommended however there are no known issues with Java 1.7)

 Hardware:
 ~4GB of the main memory (Java heap size) for datasets containing up to  ~4,000 sequences